matthewsides/ZSL-Green-House-Menace/README.md

 Scrum -

-Scrum was essentially the main technique applied in the project used to essentially delegate and manage the project as a whole.
+Scrum was the main frame work or technique applied in the project used to essentially delegate and manage the project as a whole.
 Scrum is essentially an agile framework for managing work with an emphasis on software development.
 The reason for using Scrum was due to its flexible nature.